-If you are a brand which operates in multiple markets with a global marketing budget then going with ccTLDs is a viable option.
-If you don’t have a huge marketing budget and have operations in limited geography, then it makes sense to target languages using sub-directories or sub-domains.
+If you are a brand that operates in multiple markets with a global marketing budget then going with ccTLDs is a viable option.
+If you don’t have a huge marketing budget and have operations in a limited geography, then it makes sense to target languages using sub-directories or sub-domains.

 International SEO Fundamentals – Language (hreflang)

 The hreflang tag shows search engines which language you are using on a specific page.
-Google launched hreflang attribute in 2011 and is now widely support by other search engines including Yandex.
-Both Bing & Baidu uses language meta tags instead of hreflang tag.
+Google launched the hreflang attribute in 2011 and it is now widely supported by other search engines including Yandex.
+Both Bing & Baidu uses language meta tags instead of the hreflang tag.